Ana Victoria Jiménez: Archivo Ana Victoria Jiménez

 Jiménez's involvement in the feminist movement consisted of participating in events but, the majority was her documentation of demonstrations by the feminist.
 In fact, between 1964-1990, Jiménez was able to gather and photograph more than three-thousand of the feminist's actions and protest in photographs and documents such as flyers and posters.
 The collected photographs and documents, which Jiménez saved, came to interest a group of scholars and feminist artist in 2009.
 The group's objection was to bring the set of photos and documents back to the public view; their efforts to make this happen became known as the Memora Project.

 The Memora Project worked for many years, specifically, until 2011, to turn Jiménez's most recognized work into, Archivo Ana Victoria Jiménez.
 This archive of hers is located in the Biblioteca Francisco Xavier Clavigero, of the Universidad Iberoamericana, Mexico City.
 It was first integrated with the exhibition of ¿Mujeres? ¿y que más?: Reactivando el Archivo de Ana Victoria Jiménez, in 2011.
 The archive is a series, of over four-thousand pieces, of documented and collected photographs, flyers, and posters (collected between 1970-1990), that captured feminist protest and demonstrations in Mexico City.
 Gabriela Aceves Sepuvelda claims that Monica Mayer, whom was part of the Memora Project, was an important figure that helped transform Jiménez's collections into an archive.

 The archive is divided into five themes.
 The first theme is titled, "La Posibilidad de la Memoria" (The Possibility of Memory), which gives an introduction to the exposition and archive as a whole, and informs the viewers of the content and characteristics of the archive.
 The second theme of the archive is "De Mujeres objeto a Muñecas en Acción" (From Women object to Dolls in Action), it explores the ways that the feminist movement shed light on many of the stereotypes attached to gender and the social and cultural effects the stereotypes has implicated.
 The third theme of the archive,"Revolución y Rebelión, Estrategias Artísticas y Culturales" (Revolution and Rebellion, Artistic and Cultural Strategies), focuses on specific techniques that the feminist movement utilized for dissemination and promotion.
 The fourth theme, "Diversidad de la militancia feminista" (Diversity of feminist militancy), highlights the complexity and diversity of the groups that have supported and been part of the feminist movement; it demonstrates the different ideologies and strategies that were utilized to reach equality of both genders in Mexico.
 The last theme of the archive, "¿Y tú qué haces?"
 (And what do you do?), poses an important question to the public, "What are you doing for the discovery and accomplishment of equality for both genders?".
-It took Jiménez almost twenty-one years after she took her last photo, which for formes part if the archive, for a university to accept and publish her work as an archive.
+It took Jiménez almost twenty-one years after she took her last photo, which forms part of the archive, for a university to accept and publish her work as an archive.